BTE-N/bte-n.github.io/docs/main/Documentation.md

 7. Once finished, scroll all the way down and press the green button called "Commit new file".
 8. If you realized you made a mistake, navigate to your translated file, and press the pen icon on the top right to edit the file, and commit in the end.

 ***

+## Adding new norms

+{:.warning}
+⚠️ Please talk to the Core Team before adding a norm.
+1. Press "Create new file" in https://github.com/pxnt/BTEN/tree/master/docs - this leads you to https://github.com/pxnt/BTEN/new/master/docs
+I recommend to copy an existing norm file in your language to follow the layout instructions easier.
+When naming the norm, first enter the norm ID in this format: `[language, ex.
+EN]/[norm-topic, ex.
+N3]/[subnumber(s), ex.
+2]/[last number, ex.
+1].md`, so an example would be `EN/N3/2/1.md`
+2. Create your Norm.
+3. Once finished, scroll all the way down and press the green button called "Commit new file".
+4. Edit the Index page in your language by pressing the "pen" icon on the top right and add your Norm.
+Use neighboring Norms to know how to format yours. **Do not skip this step, or your norm will not be accessible for users.**
+5. Paste your Norm URL plus a short text describing it (or a title) into `#new-norm` to alert translators and team members of your addition.

+***

+*This page is subject to change and will always reflect the current tutorials and more.
+Please come back frequently to make sure you're not missing anything.*

 {:.warning}
 ⚠️ Editing this page is considered griefing.